JakeR-Dev/grid-runner/README.md

 # Grid Runner

-A React + Vite game.
+Play the game at: https://jaker-dev.github.io/grid-runner/

 The Goal: collect as many 'signals' as possible without letting the enemies touch you.

+Built with:
+- React
+- Vite
+- SCSS

 ## Compile assets